bumped/bumped/README.md

 success	: Config file created!.
 ```

-At this moment, bumped will create a configuration file `.bumpedrc` that is associate with the folder of the project.
+At this moment, **Bumped** will create a configuration file `.bumpedrc` that is associate with the folder of the project.
 If you open the files this content a list of files to syncrhonizes:

 ```cson
 files: [